dmgatti/SingleCellRNAseq/_episodes/03-Overview-scRNA-seq-Data.md

 We will be working with a subset of the mouse liver data.
 Before the workshop, you should have downloaded the data from <NEED TO FILL THIS IN> and placed it in your `data` directory.
 Go to the [Setup](../setup) page for instuctions on how to download the data files.

 > TBD: Not sure where to host the files.
 Box requires a complex authentication process that I don't want to put the users through.
+Github has 100 MB file size limit.
+Looking into a cloud bucket, which we would need to pay monthly fees for.
 Maybe we put the data on figshare?

 Open a file browser and look in the `mouseStSt25pct` directory and you should see three files.
 Each file ends with 'gz', which indicates that it has been compressed (or 'zipped') using [gzip](https://www.gnu.org/software/gzip/).
 You **don't** need to unzip them; the software that we use will uncompress the files as it reads them in.
 The files are: